NiiJoshua/YouTube-API/README.md

 The kind of environment to use is also key.
 There're a number of environments data engineers can deploy for this exercise.
 E.g, google colab, jupyter notebook, etc. I used jupyter notebook because I am conversant with it and also becuase all I do is saved on my local computer.
 For google colab, you'll need internet to creat your workspace and to access your files.
 In situations where you have unstable internet, it delays execution of your project.

 3. ### Install the necessary packages
 By defualt, jyputer notebook doesn't come with pre-installed packages for interaction with youtube.
 I had to install the google apiclient ($ pip install --upgrade google-api-python-client), and the authentication client ($ pip install google-auth).
-Before installing these libraries, be sure to check your python version to aid install the appropriate client version and authentication version.
+Before installing these libraries, be sure to check your python version to aid installation of the appropriate client version and authentication version.

 4. ### define your own module
 The next step I took was to hide my credentials by writing a script in my local container.
 I then imported the module in my script and call the credentials.
 First, I created a python script called dir having __init__.py and I created a second script in the same folder as the dir which I named key.py having credentials = {"DEVELOPER_KEY": "xxxxxxxx"} as the only script.